 - Sinkers or weights.
 The pyramid weights and egg sinkers come in handy while fishing.
 You can place baits at the bottom easily.
 A good choice would be the south bond egg sinker from Amazon also.
 It has a great drop weight of about 1 oz.

 - Bait.
 You will not be catching anything without this.
 Pass by the bait shop and get some blood worms, shrimp, squid, anchovies or sardines.
 Live bait can also be ideal although may be unlawful in your county Be sure to check.

 - Hooks.
 The bigger the fish you want to land, the bigger the hook.
 But ideally, j- hooks work best for pliers fishing.

 - Scissors.
 For cutting through the fishing line.

-- A bucket for placing your fish after you have caught them.
+- A bucket.
+To place your fish after you have caught them.

 - Saltwater spinning reel.
 A good option is the Daiwa Opus.
 It comes corrosive resistant, ball and roller bearing and extra heavy action in salt water.
 You can get it from Amazon as well.

-- Ten to 15lbs of monofilament fishing line.
-The Berkeley Trilene big game is strong and extra tough for pier fishing.
-It is also reliable and abrasion resistant.
-Available on Amazon.
+- Monofilament fishing line rated at 10lb to 15lb.
+The Berkeley Trilene Big Game line is strong and extra tough for pier fishing.
+It is also reliable and abrasion resistant fishing line.

 - Bridge net.
-The Frabil 36 inch is heavy duty and pre-rigged with 50 inches of rope.
+This allows you to bring the fish you land up to the pier.
+The Frabil 36 Inch Bridge Net is heavy duty and pre-rigged with 50 inches of rope.

 - Because it is an angled type of fishing, you don’t have to learn or cast while fishing, you can just drop the bait in the water and wait to hook a fish.
 It is actually less strenuous.